gabM27/gabM27/README.md

-## Hi there, i'm Gabriele 👋
+## Hi there, I'm Gabriele! 👋

-### I'm an italian student attending a master degree in Computer Science at Alma Mater Studiorum - University of Bologna.

-#### Something about me:
-* ⚙️ Actually "working" with Java in software development / backend development.
+### About Me

+I'm Gabriele, a 22-year-old student at Alma Mater Studiorum, University of Bologna, currently in my second year of the Master's Degree program in Computer Science.
+I'm passionate about striving for excellence in everything I undertake, with a particular focus on computer science and sports, especially the exciting worlds of video games and basketball.
+I'm on the lookout for an internship opportunity that aligns with my interests and expertise in one of the following areas: game development, data analysis, or IoT.

+### Something else

+- ⚙️ Proficient in object-oriented programming, particularly with Java.
-* 📚 Actually learning HTML, CSS and JavaScript.
+- 📚 Currently deepening my knowledge of HTML, CSS, and JavaScript.
-* 📚 Also learning C++ and Unity for game dev.
+- 🎮 Actively learning C++ and Unity for game development.
-* 🥰 In love with coffee☕, beer🍺 and basketball🏀
+- 🧠 Skilled in Python for artificial intelligence model training.
+- 🏀 Basketball and sports lover 🏋️‍♂️.
+- 🌿 Leading a healthy lifestyle, except for my (not-so-)occasional overindulgence in caffeine ☕.

-* 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/gabriele-magazzù) / gabriele.27.magazzu@gmail.com
+### How to contact me:
+- 💼 For job-related matters please use [Linkedin](https://www.linkedin.com/in/gabriele-magazzù) or jobs.gabrielemagazzu@gmail.com
+- 📫 For all other inquiries you can reach me at gabriele.27.magazzu@gmail.com